Indo-Pakistani war of 1971: India's involvement in the Bangladesh Liberation War

-Indian authorities also attempted to carry on psychological warfare and keep up the morale of comrades in East Pakistan.
-The Swadhin Bangla Betar Kendra (Free Bangladesh Radio Centre), which had broadcast Major Rahman's independence declaration, was relocated from Kalurghat in East Pakistan to India after the transmission building was shelled by Pakistani Sabre jets on 30 March 1971.
-It resumed broadcasts on 3 April from Tripura, aided by the Indian Border Security Force.
+The Indian authorities also attempted to carry on psychological warfare and keep up the morale of comrades in East Pakistan.
+The Swadhin Bangla Betar Kendra (Free Bangladesh Radio Centre), which had broadcast Major Rahman's independence declaration, was relocated from Kalurghat in East Pakistan to India after the transmission building was attacked by Pakistani Sabre jets on 30 March 1971.
+It resumed broadcasting on 3 April from Tripura, aided by the Indian Border Security Force.
 The clandestine station was finally shifted to Kolkata, where it was joined by a large number of Bangladeshi radio programmers, newscasters, poets, singers and journalists.
-Its jurisdiction was transferred to the provisional Bangladesh government-in-exile, and made its first broadcast on 25 May, the birth anniversary of poet Kazi Nazrul Islam (who would later be named Bangladesh's national poet).
+Its jurisdiction was transferred to the provisional Bangladesh government-in-exile, and made its first broadcast on 25 May, the anniversary of the birth of poet Kazi Nazrul Islam (who would later be named Bangladesh's national poet).
 Among the Indian contributors to the radio station's nationalistic programmes was Salil Chowdhury.
 Akashvani Kolkata also actively took part in this effort.

-The news media's mood in Pakistan had also turned increasingly jingoistic and militaristic against East Pakistan and India when the Pakistani news media reported the complexity of the situation in the East, though the reactions from Pakistan's news media pundits were mixed.
-By the end of September 1971, a propaganda campaign, possibly orchestrated by elements within the Government of Pakistan, resulted in stickers endorsing "Crush India" becoming a standard feature on the rear windows of vehicles in Rawalpindi, Islamabad and Lahore; this soon spread to the rest of West Pakistan.
-By October, other stickers proclaimed Hang the Traitor in an apparent reference to Sheikh Mujibur Rahman.
-By the first week of December, the conservative print media outlets in the country had published jihad related materials to boost the recruitment in the military.